 Yeah, even the name of the band was a combination of your names, Fast + Way, so it was a kind of missed opportunity for sure.

 I know, I mean I was heartbroken.
 When you listen to these three tracks you can see what the band should have been like, you know.
 It has just a slightly different groove to it.

 Pete actually mentioned that he’d even considered putting FASTWAY back together again himself with Dave King, no less….

-Yeah, he says that to everybody, I think he’s got about ten band at the moment, but god bless him.
+Yeah, he says that to everybody, I think he’s got about ten bands at the moment, but god bless him.
 He’s still got a lot of energy which is nice, you know.
-He’s doing a lot more than I have, but I think he’s pretty good with UFO, I think he’s doing some other band aswell, I can’t remember the name of it, somebody told me the other day…
+He’s doing a lot more than I have, but I think he’s pretty good with UFO, I think he’s doing some other band as well, I can’t remember the name of it, somebody told me the other day…

 You mean DAMAGE CONTROL with Spike, Chris Slade and..